-This work was supported in part by the U.S. Department of Energy under the ASCR X-Stack program (contract DE-SC0005380) and contract DE-AC02-06CH11357.
+This work was supported by the U.S. Department of Energy under the ASCR X-Stack program (contract DE-SC0005380) and contract DE-AC02-06CH11357.
 Computing resources were provided by the Mathematics and Computer Science Division and Argonne Leadership Computing Facility at Argonne National Laboratory.
+Work by Katz was supported by the National Science Foundation while working at the Foundation; any opinion, finding, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-The authors thank Matei Ripeanu and Gail Pieper for many helpful comments, and our application collaborators: Joshua Elliott (DSSAT), Andrey Rzhetsky (SciColSim), Victor Zavala (Power Grid), Yonas K. Demissie and Eugene Yan (SWAT), and Marc Parisien (ModFTDock).
+We thank Matei Ripeanu and Gail Pieper for many helpful comments, and our application collaborators: Joshua Elliott (DSSAT); Andrey Rzhetsky (SciColSim); Miles Lubin, Cosmin Petra, and Victor Zavala (Power Grid); Yonas K. Demissie and Eugene Yan (SWAT); and Marc Parisien (ModFTDock).